logo

 Troy University

 Troy University offers undergraduate and graduate degrees in counseling at campuses across Alabama and the surrounding states.
-The graduate degree options include a 60-credit Master of Science (MS) in Clinical Mental Health Counseling that meets state educational requirements to become a Licensed Professional Counselor (LPC) and is accredited by CACREP; a 48-credit MS in Rehabilitation Counseling accredited by CACREP; a 36-credit MS in General Counseling that introduces students to the field of counseling but does not lead to licensure; a 48-credit MS in Substance Abuse Counseling; and a 48-credit Master of Science in Education (MSEd) in School Counseling that enables graduates to become a school counselor in Alabama and is CACREP-accredited.
-Troy University also offers Educational Specialist (Ed.S.) programs in School Counseling and Community Counseling, as well as Certificates in Addictions Counseling, Clinical Mental Health Counseling, and Counseling Military Populations that enable students to deepen their professional skills and knowledge.
+The graduate degree options include three CACREP-accredited programs: a 60-credit Master of Science (MS) in Clinical Mental Health Counseling that meets state educational requirements to become a Licensed Professional Counselor (LPC), a 48-credit Master of Science in Education (MSEd) in School Counseling that meets school counselor requirements, and a 48-credit MS in Rehabilitation Counseling.
+Two additional 48-hour MS programs are offered in Substance Abuse Counseling and Student Affairs Counseling.
+Troy also offers Education Specialist (Ed.S.) programs in School Counseling and General Counseling, as well as Certificates in Addictions Counseling, Clinical Mental Health Counseling, Infant and Early Childhood Mental Health Counseling; and Counseling Military Populations that enable students to deepen their professional skills and knowledge.
 A 120-credit Bachelor of Science (BS) in Rehabilitation Studies and an 18-credit Minor in Rehabilitation Studies are offered at the undergraduate level at the main campus.

 University of Montevallo